 This is not about the rights and wrongs of abortion.
 While emotions run high, and there are sincerely held opinions on both sides of the argument, we must accept that it has been legal for 50 years in this country.
 This is about the rights of vulnerable women seeking access to healthcare in safety, anonymity and dignity, without the accompanying paraphernalia designed to induce guilt, such as grossly inaccurate quasi-medical leaflets or being filmed and livestreamed entering and leaving the clinic, which no other medical procedure would attract.
 Access to health services should be a fundamental human right enjoyed by all without interference.

-Following our buffer zone in Ealing, Richmond has followed suit, and apparently the constituencies of my good friends my hon.
-Friends the Members for Manchester, Withington (Jeff Smith) and for Birmingham, Edgbaston (Preet Kaur Gill) are next on the cards.
+Following our buffer zone in Ealing, Richmond has followed suit, and apparently the constituencies of my good friends, my hon.
+Friends the Members for Manchester, Withington (Jeff Smith) and for Birmingham, Edgbaston (Preet Kaur Gill), are next on the cards.
 Although Ealing’s PSPO was a necessary and local solution to a local problem, women should not effectively be in an uneven, patchy postcode lottery in order to be able to access harassment-free reproductive healthcare.
 This is a national problem that requires a national solution.
 Where Ealing leads, the world should follow, but we should better what Ealing has.
-This Government have been courageous with things such as same sex-marriage and they should be so again.
+This Government have been courageous with things such as same sex-marriages and they should be so again.
 I commend the Bill to the House.

-I rise to oppose this Bill and urge colleagues to vote against it, whatever their views on abortion, on several key grounds: its potentially damaging impact on freedom of speech; the fact that we already have sufficient relevant and effective legislation—we do not need more—and because the Government looked into and rejected a Bill of this type less than two years ago
+I rise to oppose this Bill and urge colleagues to vote against it, whatever their views on abortion, on several key grounds: its potentially damaging impact on freedom of speech, the fact that we already have sufficient relevant and effective legislation—we do not need more—and because the Government looked into and rejected a Bill of this type less than two years ago

 In 2018, the then Home Secretary conducted an in-depth review about protest activities outside abortion clinics.
 The outcome was clear.
 He said that